 • How to evaluate the effectiveness of instructional design

-• Management of the entire instructional design process
+• Management of the systematic instructional design process

 • How to tap into career and volunteering instructional design network opportunities